iAmKankan/Neural-Network/hyperparameters/README.md

   * lower hidden layers model lowlevel structures (e.g., line segments of various shapes and orientations),
   * intermediate hidden layers combine these low-level structures to model intermediate-level structures (e.g., squares, circles), and
   * the highest hidden layers and the output layer combine these intermediate structures to model high-level structures (e.g., faces).
+  * but it also improves their ability to generalize to new datasets.
+* _For complex problems, you can ramp up the number of hidden layers until you start overfitting the training set._
+* Very complex tasks, such as large image classification or speech recognition, typically require networks with dozens of layers (or even hundreds, but not fully connected ones), and they need a huge amount of training data.
+* You will rarely have to train such networks from scratch: it is much more common to reuse parts of a pretrained state-of-the-art network that performs a similar task.
-* **_Transfer Learning_** This way the network will not have to learn from scratch all the low-level structures that occur in most pictures; it will only have to learn the higher-level structures (e.g., hairstyles).
+* **_Transfer Learning_** This way the network will not have to learn from scratch all the low-level structures that occur in most pictures; it will only have to learn the higher-level structures.

+### _Number of Neurons per Hidden Layer_
+The number of neurons in the input and output layers is determined by the type of input and output your task requires.
+For example, the MNIST task requires 28 × 28 = 784 input neurons and 10 output neurons.